-For example make menuconfig command launches following screen:
+For example, run make menuconfig command launches following screen:

 $ make menuconfig

 Start compiling and tocreate a compressed kernel image, enter:

-So far we have compiled kernel and installed kernel modules.
-It is time to install kernel itself.
+So far we have compiled the Linux kernel and installed kernel modules.
+It is time to install the kernel itself:

 It will install three files into /boot directory as well as modification to your kernel grub configuration file: